awslabs/aws-athena-query-federation/athena-deltalake/README.md

 - This implementation does not handle corrupted delta log multi part checkpoints (see [multi-part checkpoints](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#checkpoints))
 - This implementation does not handle partitions of Binary type (as stated in the [protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#partition-value-serialization))
 - Database and table name folders in S3 MUST be in lower case
+- Complex type of Map, e.g. Array of Maps is unsupported(it will not break, but will return nulls)

 ## License